jamestiotio/overdue_backend/README.md

     ```console
     $ psql -h 127.0.0.1 -p 5432 -U overdue -d overdue -c "SELECT DISTINCT email FROM leaderboard" --csv > emails.csv
     ```

+    And finally, for cleanup, stop the running executable file/process (or background service, if we are using `systemd` and `systemctl`) and take down/shutdown the `postgres` Docker service by running these commands:

+    ```console
+    $ sudo systemctl stop overdue_backend.service
+    $ sudo dpkg --purge overdue_backend
+    $ docker-compose down
+    $ sudo rm -rf overdue_backend/
+    ```